ogeagla/closyr/README.md

 ## Usage

-There are 2 options right now, but only option #1 works at the moment.
+There are 3 options right now, but option #3 (running uberjar) does not work at the moment.

-1. Lein Run
+- Lein Run

     $ lein run

+- In Clojure REPL

+    $  (require '[closyr.symreg :as symreg])
+    $  (symreg/run-app-with-gui)

-2. JAR
+- JAR

     $ lein uberjar #this path does not work, there are problems with logging libraries in dependency symja
-    $ java -jar closyr-0.1.0-standalone.jar
+    $ java -jar target/uberjar/closyr-0.1.0-standalone.jar

 ## Examples